Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Proof of Theorems -3

-{ \textbf{Remark : } What is essential for this proof is the fact that, when all the "exceptional transitions" have been neglected, the graph of transitions has no loop.
-Then, we have to justify that we can choose the different values for $\eps$ such that the associated transitions are indeed negligible.
-Such values always exist but there may be dependencies between the transitions, depending on the specific state space.}
+We recall that the complete proofs (of Proposition \ref{A2XN} from the propositions and of the propositions themselves) are deferred to respectively Appendices A, B, C and D. With this, we have concluded the proof of Proposition \ref{A2XN}.

-\section{Proof of Theorems \ref{AllPho}-3}
+\section{Proof of Theorems \ref{U:AllPho}-3}

-In Subsection~\ref{sec:coupling}, we present the general principles of our coupling that concludes the proof of Theorem~\ref{AllPho}.
+In Subsection~\ref{U:sec:coupling}, we present the general principles of our coupling that concludes the proof of Theorem~\ref{U:AllPho}.
 These principles would alone end the proof in the context of the Assumption $(A)$ in \cite{ChQSD}.
-Yet, with our more general assumptions, they rely on the results of the two previous subsections.
-First, we prove in Subsection~\ref{sec:Qt} that the DCNE will keep in the long run some mass on some specific set $\Dxt$ (which is weaker but related in some sense to the tension of the laws) \pv then we prove in Subsection~\ref{sec:pers} that \RDc\, holds in fact for $\cX$ instead of just $\cD_c$ --cf. Remark \ref{as:cd}.
-At the end of Subsection~\ref{sec:coupling}, the proof of Theorem~\ref{AllPho} is then complete.
-The following Subsection \ref{sec:eta} and \ref{sec:QECv} then prove respectively Theorem \ref{EtaECV} and \ref{QECV}.
-As explained in Subsection \ref{sec:asR}, we will assume, without restriction, that $\mathbf{(A)}$ holds.
+Yet, with our more general assumptions, these principles require the results of the two previous subsections.
+First, we prove in Subsection~\ref{U:sec:Qt} that the MCNE will keep in the long run some mass on some specific set $\cD\iXT$ (which is weaker but related in some sense to the tension of the laws); then we prove in Subsection~\ref{U:sec:pers} that \textup{$(A3)$}\, holds in fact for $\cX$ instead of just $E$.
+At the end of Subsection~\ref{U:sec:coupling}, the proof of Theorem~\ref{U:AllPho} is then complete.
+The following Subsection \ref{U:sec:eta} and \ref{U:sec:QECv} then prove respectively Theorem \ref{U:EtaECV} and \ref{U:QECV}.